 Not all fat is bad!
 One of the good fats that you want to make sure you get enough of is omega-3 fatty acids.
 This fatty acid is incredibly important and is closely connected to weight loss, brain function, and many other important functions in our bodies.
 Unfortunately, like many nutrients, there is a chance that you might not be getting enough of it.
 And with omega-3, you need to be consistently getting it in order to reap the wonderful benefits it has!

 So ready to learn more about omega-3 and how to get enough of it?
 Let's get started!

 What is it?

-Omega-3 is a family of essential fatty acids that are found in fatty fish, fish oil and some seeds and nuts.
-They’re vital for many reasons, like it helps our metabolism to work correctly.
+Omega-3 is a family of essential fatty acids that are found in fatty fish, fish oil, and some seeds and nuts.
+They’re vital for many reasons like it helps our metabolism to work correctly.
 The problem is that they aren’t made by your body.
 This is why it is so important to have a diet that supplies you with this fatty acid.
-A diet without Omega-3’s may be doomed for failure, but you also need to remember that Omega-3’s won’t make up for having hawaiian pizza every night (sadly).
+A diet without omega-3’s may be doomed for failure, but you also need to remember that omega-3’s won’t make up for having pizza every night (sadly).

 Three main types of omega-3

 The three most important types of omega-3 fatty acids are:

 1. ALA (alpha-linolenic acid) - This is the most common form of omega-3.
 Your body uses it for energy and it is found mostly in plant sources.

 2. DHA (docosahexaenoic acid) - This is the most important omega-3 fatty acid.
 That's because it is a key part of the retina of your eyes, and the cerebral cortex (a part of the brain).
 It is found mainly in animal products like fatty fish and fish oil.